|

 further parasitic issues.>

-to try to remove any toxic metals and am using Seachem.
-I also have
+week to try to remove any toxic metals and am using Seachem.
+I also

-Seachem's Cupri ion metal removal and am planning to add that to the
+have Seachem's Cupri ion metal removal and am planning to add that

 I'm feeding the fish new life spectrum pellets and Nori.